What are Market Questions?

 How Market Questions work

-You can also sell your position early to lock in profits before an event resolves.
+Tip: You can also sell your position early to lock in profits before the market closes.
+A small 0.1% trading fee applies when buying or selling contracts.

 More than a game